fareezmurad/Notes/JavaScript/Functions.md

 ## Rest Operator

 The rest operator in JavaScript is represented by three dots (`...`) in a function parameter.
-The rest operator allows us to pass a varying number of arguments to a function and store all of them in an array.
+The rest operator allows us to pass a varying number of arguments to a function and store all of them in an **array**.
 The rest operator must be the last parameter in the function definition, and it is used to replace the use of the `arguments` object.
 It is important to note that the rest operator only gathers the arguments that were not assigned to other parameters in the function.

 Examples: